Banana leaf: In Polynesian cuisine

 The Hawaiian imu is often lined with banana leaves.

 South Asia

 South Indian cuisine and Bengali cuisine is traditionally served on a banana leaf, especially in the states of Andhra Pradesh, Telangana, Tamil Nadu, Karnataka, Kerala, Odisha, West Bengal and also in Sri Lanka.
 In these regions, it is customary to serve food on a banana leaf during festive occasions, and banana is often a part of the food served.
 In Maharashtra, on special occasions like Ganesh chaturthi, people eat off banana leaves.
 The banana leaf is also used for wrapping fish, which can then be steamed.

 In Bengali cuisine

 In Bengali cuisine, banana leaf is used to prepare Paturi, which is marinated and seasoned boneless fresh fish steamed and cooked inside a banana leaf and eaten on it.
 Commonly, Bhetki and Ilish are used in making Paturi.
 Bengali cuisine also have a great significance and sacred believe for having meal on a banana leaf.

+In Kerala cuisine

+In kerala cuisine, banana leaf is used to prepare ila ada, or vazha ila ada, a kind of steamed dumpling filled with coconut sweetened using jaggery or sugar.
+Another popular dish is meen vazha ilayil pollichathu or just meen pollichathu, Literally meaning fish grilled inside banana leaf.
+This is made by wrapping fish in a banana leaf with curry like base.
+A key need for banana leaf in grilling is to provide a non sticky layer, which will avoid the fish from burning and sticking to the grill, griddle or embers due to direct contact.
+The leaf also imparts a smell and flavour to the fish.
+Similar trend is found in packed meals called "pothichoru", which literally means packed rice.
+Banana leaf is lightly heated under the flame to turn it flexible and then rice, curries and stir fries are poured in, folded and tied using a thread.
+This is similar to the srilankan dish lamprais whose name inturn originates from the Indonesian dish lemper brought in by Dutch colonists.